kpospe/61040-portfolio/assignments/problemset1.md

 **purpose** provide short, human-friendly identifiers that can be used to direct to longer URLs

 **principle**
-  a user submits a long URL
+  a user submits a long URL;
-  system creates a short suffix (or uses user-provided suffix if unique), visiting the short URL redirects to the long one, creators can later delete a mapping, allowing the suffix to be reused
+  system creates a short suffix (or uses user-provided suffix if unique);
+  visiting the short URL redirects to the long one;
+  creators can later delete a mapping, allowing the suffix to be reused

 **state**